zsyed91/zsyed91.github.io/_posts/2015-4-28-starting-express-js.markdown

 It will then search `package.json` and attempt to find a matching package on npmjs.com and install the package locally under a folder called `node_modules`.

+## Running your project

+Type in the following in a terminal at the root of your project:

+    $ npm start

+It should successfully start running a web instance of your project that you can visit via [localhost:3000](localhost:3000).
+I like to use a tool called nodemon because it automatically restarts the webserver every time you change a `.js` file.

+### Nodemon
+To install `nodemon` run the following in a terminal:

+    $ npm install -g nodemon

+This will install it globally via the `-g` flag.
+And now replace `npm start` with (at the root of your project):

+    $ nodemon bin/www

 ## Conclusion

 That's it!
 We now have a test project all set up and we can begin working on getting our pages running and hooking things up to a database and api.